rubennatru/d3js-mandatory/Readme.md

                    updateMap(current_stats);
                  });
             ´´´

+ ### Last Step
-        *  Now Apply a good style to our project:
+  -  Now Apply a good style to our project:

          ``` Typescript